 Note!
 Managing access to the WordPress content does not necessarily means that you either allow or restrict access to it.
-AAM currently has 19 different ways to define access to posts and terms and this number increments constantly.
-For example you can replace a post’s content with a teaser message, allow user to read page only X-number of times or monetize access to premium content.
+AAM currently has 20 different ways to define access to posts and terms.
+For example you can replace a post’s content with a teaser message, allow user to read page only X-number of times or restrict access by IP address.

-Please Note!
-If you have any caching plugins or server side caching activated, make sure that you flush cache after customizing access settings to posts and terms.
-Otherwise all the access settings may not be applied to the restricted content.
+Note!
+If you have any caching plugins or server-side caching activated, make sure that you flush cache after customizing access settings to posts and terms.
+Otherwise, all the access settings may not be applied to the restricted content.
 It is strongly recommended to turn off any caching while managing access to your WordPress website content.

 The big part of the AAM functionality is dedicated to manage access to posts and terms.
 WordPress core originally was not designed to restrict access to any content and everything is intended to be public.
-AAM alters WordPress core behavior and allows to manage access to your website content for the Frontend, Backend and RESTful/XML-RPC APIs areas for any individual user, role, visitors or even define the Default access to everybody.
+AAM alters WordPress core behavior and allows to manage access to your website content for the Frontend, Backend and RESTful API for any individual user, role, visitors or even define the Default access for everybody.

-The free AAM version allows to manage access only to unlimited number of posts.
-With the premium Plus Package extension you also can manage access to terms and define the Default access to all posts and terms.
+The free AAM version allows to manage access to unlimited number of posts.
+With the premium Plus Package add-on you also can manage access to terms and taxonomies and define the Default access to all posts and terms.

 Access settings inheritance

 All posts and terms are related to each other somehow.
-As example a WordPress page may have a parent page; any post may be assigned to hierarchical term (category) while term may have a parent term.
-To add even more complexity, to determine if current user can or cannot do certain tasks with restricted post or term, you have to take in consideration that user may have a parent role or even multiple roles.
+As example any page may have a parent page; any post may be assigned to any category or tagged with any tag.
+Any term may have a parent term.
+To add even more complexity, to determine if current user can or cannot do certain tasks with restricted post or term, you have to take in consideration the fact that user may have a parent role or even multiple roles.
 That is why to understand the full spectrum of possibilities for content access management, it is very important to learn how AAM inherits access settings.
 The diagram below outlines the general workflow.